gloriasp15/portfolio-2026/business-cases/03-ai-driven-planning-forecast/README.md

 An **AI-augmented planning system** that continuously updates forecasts, simulates scenarios and transforms business drivers into executive-ready intelligence outputs.

-Rather than replacing existing planning processes, the solution overlays AI capabilities to enhance interpretation, scenario analysis and decision clarity.
+Rather than replacing existing planning processes, the solution overlays AI capabilities to structure assumptions, accelerate scenario analysis and translate planning outputs into decision-ready intelligence.
+The focus is not on predictive sophistication, but on enabling faster, clearer and more trusted decisions across planning cycles.

+The model connects business drivers, planning inputs and real-world feedback from heterogeneal teams through a single planning system, ensuring that forecasts and scenarios evolve at the same pace as strategic decisions.

 ---